 Since both, the electronic components and the transistors, are very small, the infrared camera to be used must meet certain requirements.
 For this reason, a measurement set-up suitable for this purpose was designed for the CAU, in which a cooled thermography system of the ImageIR® infrared camera series from InfraTec is used.
 With its high thermal resolution, it detects even the smallest temperature changes and, due to its excellent geometric resolution, resolves structures of less than 50 µm in size in this application even with standard lenses.
 The ImageIR® infrared camera used has a cooled photon detector enabling the imaging of particularly fast processes.
 Switching peaks can thus be analysed without any problems.
 The non-contact measurement is non-destructive and enables the detection of several critical points, as the complete object is imaged.
 A further advantage is the non-complicated MATLAB interface via the IRBIS® Software Development Kit (SDK) from InfraTec.

 Scientists at the Faculty of Technology at Christian Albrechts University (CAU) in Kiel are making use of these advantages.
 The changes and developments of temperatures and their distribution in various semiconductor materials in the field of power electronics are being researched here in order to optimise processes and techniques.
 In particular, it is about U-Heart: a new concept of isolated DC-DC converters with multiple connections, which were developed to achieve the highest reliability together with high energy efficiency with minimal redundancy.
 It is equipped with a fault detection circuit that excludes a detected faulty cell from power transmission.
-Improved technology has been developed for areas where it is necessary to maintain the operation of all cells: "self-healing" allows the inverter to continue operating at full power.
-Thus, U-Heart is a concept for a maintenance-friendly power converter and can be used as a multi-port converter connecting multiple voltage grids, e.g. energy storage systems (batteries, supercapacitors), renewable energy sources (solar PV modules, fuel cells, etc.) and DC loads.
+"Self-healing" approaches are actually under development to maintain the operation of all cells and to continue operating at full power.
+Thus, U-Heart is a ERC grant for a proof of concept for a maintenance-friendly power converter and can be used as a multi-port converter connecting multiple voltage grids, e.g. energy storage systems (batteries, supercapacitors), renewable energy sources (solar PV modules, fuel cells, etc.) and DC loads.
 The development of this energy superstar also benefited from insights gained through thermography from the predecessor project Heart (ERC grant).

 In general, it is reasonable to use thermographic cameras already in the development and creation process of new electronic components.
 Valid and meaningful data about the heat development in the components is obtained.
 This again allows, among other things, conclusions to be drawn about the performance and energy efficiency of a module, and faults are reliably detected at an early stage and can be rectified.